eli64s/readme-ai/README.md

 ### 🎮 Using README-AI

 Use the command-line to provide the OpenAI API key (if not already set) and specify an output path for your README file, along with the path to your local repository or remote code repository.
+You can also provide the output path in the [configuration file](./conf/conf.toml)

 Command-Line Arguments: